 10. Only Use 3 to 5 Hashtags.

-Anything more than 5 and the algorithm will think you’re trying to abuse the hashtags.
+Anything more than 5 hashtags and the algorithm will think you’re trying to abuse the system.
 It’s deemed as spam behavior.
-So use only 3 to 5 hashtags and always make sure those hashtags are strictly related to what’s in your video.
+So use only 3 to 5 hashtags and always make sure they’re strictly related to what’s in your video.
 As we previously suggested, two-word hashtags work best.

 9. Turn Off Geo-Location If You’re Not Living In A Hot Spot.